ccbrown/factorystatsd/README.md

 ### Install the Mod

-Install factorystatsd like any other mode: Use the Factorio menu or download it and drop it into the mods subdirectory.
+Install factorystatsd like any other mod: Use the Factorio menu or download it and drop it into the mods subdirectory.

 ### Run the Forwarder